SofieBarth/Skate-Line-Generator/README.md

 2. The first trick is randomly selected from tricks that start in `REGULAR`.
 3. Additional tricks are chosen based on the ending direction of the previous trick.
 4. The final trick is selected from tricks that end in `REGULAR`.
-5. The completed line is printed to the console.
+5. The completed line is given in the UI

----

-## Example Modification

-Additional lists can be created and used for the Line generation